hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400:
+* Some error response status codes are corrected from 403 to 400 for the following endpoints:
   * `Amend a Brought Forward Loss Amount`
   * `Create a Brought Forward Loss`
   * `Create a Loss Claim`